 “In 1948 President Harry S. Truman had issued Executive Order 9981 which abolished discrimination “on the basis of race, color, religion or national origin” in the U.S. Armed Forces.
 The Shearwater housing where we lived was not segregated; all colors and military rank levels were represented.
 There were a number of mixed-race families such as black men or white men with Japanese wives.
 There were quite a few Filipino families.

-“I was fortunate to have the connection with the Sand Point Naval Air Station.
+“I was fortunate to have the connection with the Naval Air Station on Sand Point Way NE.
 Our family had commissary and Px privileges, we watched the current movies at the theater for only 25 cents, and I really liked it when my dad was saluted by the guards when we entered the Base.

 “My father’s job as a Chief Petty Officer was to provide leadership, bridge the gap between officers and enlisted men, train newly-commissioned junior officers, and give instruction in technical skills.
 The rank of Chief Petty Officer is equivalent to sergeant first class in the U.S. Army.